volodymyrhudyma/blog/content/blog/print-fibonacci-sequence-in-javascript.md

 };
 ```

-Same, as with the loop, if we pass a number that is smaller or equal to 1, we just return this number.
+Same, as in the above example, if we pass a number that is smaller or equal to 1, we just return this number.

 Otherwise, we execute the **fibonacci** function once again, passing two previous numbers.